Battle Rock Beach, Port Orford, Oregon Coast

 The Battle Rock name comes from the 1851 skirmish between Native Americans of the Quatoma Band and European settlers.
 On June 9, 1851, Captain William Tichenor left 9 of his men in the area of Port Orford and promised to return in 2 weeks after resupplying his ship in San Francisco.

-Natives waited for the reinforcement and attacked.
-Lucky for Europeans, they brought a small cannon and managed to repel the attack injuring and killing multiple Quatoma Band warriors while having two men injured from arrows.
+The natives waited for reinforcements and attacked.
+Lucky for Europeans, they brought a small cannon and managed to repel the attack, injuring and killing multiple Quatoma Band warriors while having two men injured from arrows.

-Tichenor later returned in July with 70 men who build the fort which later became Port Orford.
+Tichenor later returned in July with 70 men who built the fort, which later became Port Orford.

-The source of the conflict was the US Congress Oregon Donation Land Act of 1850.
-This law allowed settlers to claim native land without their consideration or input.
+The source of the conflict was the US Congress's Oregon Donation Land Act of 1850.
+This law allowed settlers to claim native land without the natives' consent or input.

 Battle Rock Beach